-Alternative 3 would prohibit future exploration and production of locatable mineral resources, potentially impacting this industry, especially if future market conditions were to prove favorable for exploration leading to development.
-This alternative would not allow the exploration and development of leasable geothermal resources within the proposed boundaries of the FRTC and would eliminate the potential expansion of this important resource in areas of known high favorability for viable energy production.
-There are several very small scale salable materials borrow sites within the proposed withdrawal area but due to the abundance of these materials in many areas of the state, impacts to these commodities would not be significant.
+Alternative 3 would prohibit future exploration and production of locatable mineral resources, potentially impacting this industry, especially if future market conditions were to prove favorable for exploration leading to development; however, it would do so to a lesser extent than Alternatives 1 or 2.
+This alternative would not allow the exploration and development of leasable geothermal resources within the proposed boundaries of the FRTC bombing ranges and would therefore eliminate the potential expansion of this important resource in areas of known high favorability for viable energy production.
+However, there are areas of high geothermal potential and certainty in the proposed DVTA areas west of State Route 121.
+With implementation of required design features, limited geothermal development could be allowed in the DVTA.
+There are several very small-scale salable materials borrow sites within the proposed withdrawal areas for the Bravo ranges, but due to the abundance of these materials in many areas of the state, impacts on these commodities would not be significant.
+As stated with respect to Alternative 1 and 2, the Navy would acquire any valid existing mining claims within the proposed withdrawal.
+This alternative would not allow the exploration and development of leasable resources within the proposed boundary.
+Also, with respect to unpatented and unvalidated claims, the Navy would offer nominal payments (as discussed above in Section 3.3.4.4, Alternative 3: Bravo-17 Shift and Managed Access [Preferred Alternative]).
+The Navy would therefore need to acquire any such lands within the proposed FRTC land boundary.

-Although Alternative 3 includes changes meant to reduce impacts to mineral resources around B-17 in the Special Land Management Overlay areas and the DVTA, this alternative would still withdraw lands with high potential for locatable, leasable (geothermal), and salable minerals and may have an economic impact if market conditions were favorable for more mineral resource development.
+Although Alternative 3 includes changes meant to reduce impacts on mineral resources around B-17 in the Special Land Management Overlay areas and the DVTA, and thus would likely have less of a negative economic impact for mineral resource development than the other alternatives, this alternative would still withdraw lands with high potential for locatable, leasable (geothermal), and salable minerals.
+Therefore, Alternative 3 would have potential significant impacts on exploration and development of all applicable locatable, leasable, and salable mineral resources.